Amruth22/Creating-a-Scalable-Data-Ingestion/README.md

 ## 🌟 What is This Project?

-This is a **beginner-friendly project** that teaches you how to build **data ingestion pipelines** from scratch.
-You'll learn to collect data from multiple sources, process it, and store it in a database - just like real companies do!
+This is a **beginner-friendly educational project** that teaches you how to build **data ingestion pipelines** from scratch.
+You'll learn to collect data from multiple sources, process it, and store it in a database through hands-on practice!

 ### 🎯 **Perfect for:**
 - 👨‍💻 **Complete beginners** to data engineering